searchivarius/py_mtasklite/README.md

 By default `mtasklite` (and `pqdm`) uses `tqdm` to display the progress.
 For arrays and other size-aware iterables, one will see a progress bar moving from 0% to 100.
 For unsized iterables, one will see a dynamically updated number of processed items.

-Also note that by default both `mtasklite` and PQDM ignore exceptions: When a task terminates due to an exception this exception is returned **instead of** a return value.
+Also note that by default both `mtasklite` and PQDM ignore exceptions: When a task terminates due to an exception this exception is returned **instead of** returning a value.
 For a description of other exception-processing modes, please, see [this page](docs/exception_processing.md).

 To make the library initialize object-based (with a given set of parameters) workers, you need to: